House, Studios and Mews House

-This development encompasses two derelict, Victorian, brick-built stable buildings surrounding a cobbled courtyard, which originally accommodated horses transporting goods for the Midland Railway at nearby King’s Cross.
+This development encompasses two derelict, Victorian, brick-built stable buildings surrounding a cobbled courtyard, which originally accommodated horses transporting goods for the Midland Railway at nearby King’s Cross, London.

 The new additions are designed to deliberately contrast with the existing Victorian brick arcaded podium from which they emerge using a reduced palette of two industrial materials.
 Blackened metal panels and cast glass combine as a simple ‘skin’ to the roofs and walls of the buildings to enhance the sculptural quality of this new monolithic form.